ActiveCampaign/postmark_webhooks/README.md

 ## Customize Your Notification Settings

 In addition to receiving and processing Postmark webhooks, this app also allows for you to send emails using Postmark when you receive a bounce, open event, or inbound message.
-Open up server/settings.js to view and modify the settings.

-Use the Server API Token for the Server you wish to send notifications from in Postmark (found in Credentials when viewing the server in Postmark).
-You can send emails based on the following events:
+Grab the Server API Token for the Server you wish to send notifications from in Postmark (found in Credentials when viewing the server in Postmark) and add it a Heroku config variable named POSTMARK_API_TOKEN.
+You can do this in the Heroku UI Settings for your app or using this command from the Heroku CLI:

+``heroku config:set POSTMARK_API_TOKEN=YourTokenValue``

+You can then send emails based on the following events:

 * Bounce received
 * Inbound Message received
 * Open Event received
 * Unauthorized (not from Postmark's IP addresses) POST received to one of your webhook URLs

+Open up server/settings.js to view and modify the settings.

 By default, notifications will **not** be sent for events unless you enable them by changing their value to ``true``.
 Sending notifications for events can be turned on/off for each of these event types by changing these fields to true/false: